pytask-dev/pytask/docs/source/how_to_guides/bp_structure_of_task_files.rst

 .. seealso::

-   The structure of the task module is greatly inspired by John Ousterhout's "A Philosopy of Software Design" where he coins the name "deep modules".
+   The structure of the task module is greatly inspired by John Ousterhout's "A Philosopy of Software Design" in which he coins the name "deep modules".
 In short, deep modules have simple interfaces which are defined by one or a few :term:`public functions <public function>` (or classes) which provide the functionality.
 The complexity is hidden inside the module in :term:`private functions <private function>` which are called by the :term:`public functions <public function>`.